15 Top-Rated Tourist Attractions in Charleston

 Festival of Houses and Gardens

-Organized by Historic Charleston Foundation, the Annual Festival of Houses and Gardens features tours and educational programs specifically geared toward architectural and gardening enthusiasts.
-Held during the peak of the historic port city's blooming season, the Festival offers guests the rare opportunity to see inside the private residential interiors and gardens of approximately 150 of America's most distinctive historic houses in 12 colonial and antebellum neighborhoods of Charleston.
+Organized by the Historic Charleston Foundation, the Annual Festival of Houses and Gardens features tours and educational programs specifically geared toward architectural and gardening enthusiasts.
+Held during the peak of the historic port city's blooming season, the Festival offers guests the rare opportunity to see inside the private residential interiors and gardens.
+The festival's scope is wide, with approximately 150 of America's most distinctive historic houses spread throughout 12 colonial and antebellum neighborhoods.

 Avery Research Center for African American History and Culture

 The Avery Research Center in Charleston collects photographs, letters, organizational records and minutes, newspapers, family albums, diaries, and church records for its archives.
-With these collections, the center strives to collect, preserve, and document the history and culture of African Americans in Charleston and the South Carolina Low Country.
+With these collections, the center strives to document the history and culture of African Americans in Charleston and the South Carolina Low Country.